William Lyon Mackenzie: Early years in Canada

 Mackenzie's friend John Lesslie suggested they emigrate to Canada in 1820, and the two men travelled there aboard a schooner named Psyche.
 When Mackenzie arrived in North America, he worked in Montreal for the owners of the Lachine Canal as a bookkeeper and The Montreal Herald as a journalist.
-Later that year he moved to York, Upper Canada, and the Lesslie family employed him at a bookselling and drugstore business.
+Later that year he moved to York, and the Lesslie family employed him at a bookselling and drugstore business.
 He wrote articles for the York Observer under the pseudonym Mercator.
 The Lesslies opened a second shop in Dundas, Upper Canada, and Mackenzie moved there to become its manager.

 In 1822, his mother and his son joined Mackenzie in Upper Canada.
 Elizabeth invited Isabel Baxter to immigrate with them, as she had chosen Baxter to marry her son.
 Although they were schoolmates, Mackenzie and Baxter did not know each other well before meeting in Upper Canada.
 The couple wed in Montreal on July 1, 1822, and they had thirteen children.
 Their daughter Isabel Grace Mackenzie was the mother of Canadian prime minister William Lyon Mackenzie King.